RustedLessPass/RustedLessPass/README.md

 trunk serve --open
 ```

-This will open the RustLessPass application in your default web browser.
+This will open the RustedLessPass application in your default web browser.

 ## Contributing

-Contributions to RustLessPass are welcome!
+Contributions to RustedLessPass are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Special Thanks